-The apply, please send a cover letter, resume, references, and a writing sample to Lauren Duke, RMIAN’s Equal Justice Works AmeriCorps Legal Fellow, at email@example.com.
+The apply, please send a cover letter, resume, and a writing sample to Natalie Petrucci at email@example.com.
 Applications will be accepted on a rolling basis until the positions are filled.

-RMIAN seeks volunteer interpreters to help interpret conversations and legal intakes with clients and to translate written materials for RMIAN’s clients.
-If you Spanish or another language and are interested in volunteering as an interpreter or translator, please contact Mayra Prieto, Detention Program Paralegal, at firstname.lastname@example.org.
+RMIAN often seeks volunteer interpreters to help interpret conversations and legal intakes with clients and to translate written materials for RMIAN’s clients.
+If you Spanish or another language and are interested in volunteering, please email Detention Program Coordinator Mayra Prieto at firstname.lastname@example.org.